alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ##Channel Islands
 {:#channel-islands}

-You’ll need an additional licence to export controlled drugs to the Channel Islands (Jersey and Guernsey).
+You’ll need an licence to export controlled drugs to the Channel Islands (Jersey and Guernsey).

 If you export 24 or more shipments in a 12 month period you can [apply for a time-limited blanket export licence](https://www.gov.uk/government/publications/controlled-drugs-export-to-channel-islands).
 The licence will be valid for up to a year.